Honoring Kamehameha Pai‘ea

 Every June 11th, no matter what day of the week it falls on, Kohala celebrates and honor our King.
 People from around Hawai‘i state gather at the northern tip of the big island of Hawai‘i to honor Kamehameha Pai‘ea, the chief who united the Hawaiian islands in 1795.

-Kamehameha Day is recognized as a state holiday throughout Hawai‘i, but North Kohala is a very special place to celebrate.
-This is his ‘Āina Hānau, place of birth. where the residents of this area played a prominent role in saving his life as an infant.
+Kamehameha Day is recognized as a state holiday throughout Hawai‘i, but for the community of North Kohala it is extra special.
+This is Kamehameha's ‘Āina Hānau, place of birth.
+The generational family lines of this area played a prominent role in saving this infant.

 Small Town, Big Celebration